 When it comes to using these AI tools in the workplace, Elle advises that there are ways to ensure that their usage empower women, including “diversifying voice options and allowing users to choose their preferred voice, which could help mitigate this issue and promote gender equality”.

-If implemented correctly, AI has the scope to liberate women from more administrative jobs, which they incidentally are more likely to be doing than men –found that 74% of admin or clerical workers are women.
+If implemented correctly, AI has the scope to liberate women from more administrative jobs, which they incidentally are more likely to be doing than men – a 2022 study found that 74% of admin or clerical workers are women.
 AI can take up these tasks, leaving space for women to progress in more creative or executive areas.

 “If women are released from admin-based tasks, AI will allow them to showcase their real skills within a role,” Kathleen says, pointing out that the individuals running a workplace are then responsible for empowering them to progress.
 “It is then up to the culture of an organisation to identify those skills and allow them to flourish through unbiased promotion opportunities.”

-AI’s take-up of admin in the workplace could act as a double-edged sword though, as it could render certain jobs redundant – with women being more vulnerable to this than men. more women than men stand to lose their jobs by the end of the decade because of the rise of artificial intelligence and automation.
+AI’s take-up of admin in the workplace could act as a double-edged sword though, as it could render certain jobs redundant – with women being more vulnerable to this than men.
+According to a report by McKinsey, more women than men stand to lose their jobs by the end of the decade because of the rise of artificial intelligence and automation.

 “Women from diverse backgrounds without education and from disadvantaged segments of society will be at risk as well as the youngest and oldest female workers,” Kathleen says.